yablochko8/color-finder-semantic-search/COOKBOOK.md

 **ivfflat** = An index method optimized for high-dimensional vector data.
 It divides vectors into clusters for faster searching.
 The alternative would be `hnsw` (Hierarchical Navigable Small World) which can be faster but uses more memory.

-**vector_ip_ops** aka internal product = Fast way comparing vectors that can only be used in conjunction with certain embedding models, those that have been unit normalised.
+**vector_ip_ops** aka internal product = Fast way to compare vectors that can only be used in conjunction with certain embedding models, those that have been unit normalised.
 Alternatives are `vector_l2_ops` (Euclidean distance) and `vector_cosine_ops` (cosine similarity).
 Thank you to Chris Loy for helping me out here, he wrote a good [explainer post](https://chrisloy.dev/post/2025/06/30/distance-metrics) that goes through the different options.

 **lists** = Number of clusters to divide the vectors into.
 Generally: More lists give faster search but lower accuracy.